woman checking if loans affecting mortgage

 Does Having Loans Affect Getting A Mortgage?

-Sadly, a personal loan will always impact your mortgage affordability.
-Lenders check your credit score and all monthly expenses to establish whether you can afford the mortgage repayments.
-But here is what you need to know to answer the question "does having loans affect getting a mortgage?".
+Sadly, personal loans will impact your mortgage affordability.
+Lenders will check your credit score and monthly expenses to establish whether you can afford the mortgage repayments.
+But here is what you need to know to answer the question "Does having loans affect getting a mortgage?".

 How To Figure Out If Your Loans Affect Getting A Mortgage

-Yes, mortgage providers consider all your debts when figuring out whether you're eligible for a mortgage and how much you can afford to repay monthly.
+Yes, mortgage providers consider all your debts when determining whether you're eligible for a home loan and how much you can afford to repay monthly.

 Any debts aside from the mortgage will play a significant role in how the provider views your application.
 Since you're already using a portion of your income to pay off other debts, you have less income available to put toward a mortgage.

-If you are looking to get a mortgage and haven't yet taken out any additional loans, financial advisors recommend keeping it that way.
-The more free money you have, the more likely you qualify for the mortgage.
+If you are looking to apply for a mortgage and haven't yet taken out any additional loans, financial advisors recommend that you keep it that way.
+The more available money you have, the more likely you are to qualify for a mortgage loan.
 Some experts will even suggest leaving a 6-month gap between taking out a personal loan and applying for a mortgage.
+This helps to avoid the worry of mortgage approval with existing loans.

-While not always the case, your mortgage provider can use applications for personal loans as grounds to disqualify you from a mortgage.
+While not always the case, your mortgage lender can use applications for personal loans as grounds to disqualify you from a mortgage.

 • Credit card;